lingtalfi/zquery/README.md

 Features
 -------------
-- composable library (it only includes what you need), which means it can be ridiculously small
+- composable library (it only includes what you need), which means it can be ridiculously small, depending on which functions need
 - all functions are compatible with at least ie11+, and other modern browsers (excluding opera mini)